 Related Reading: In-Laws Make Me Feel Constantly At Fault

 1. Unite as a couple

-Improve communication in your relationship so that you can talk to your spouse gently, opening your heart out and explaining how their behaviour has been affecting your life, your marriage and the family as a whole.
+Improve communication in your relationship so that you can talk to your spouse candidly about how their behavior has been affecting your life, your marriage and the family as a whole.
 Have a frank conversation with your spouse, telling him the good, the bad and the ugly that has been happening behind his back between you and your disrespectful in-laws.

-Most importantly, do not jump to conclusions and steam off until you have heard your spouse’s opinion on the matter in hand.
+Most importantly, do not jump to conclusions and steam off until you have heard your spouse’s opinion on the matter.
 Once he is on your side, half the battle is won.
 You’ll find it easier to deal with unfriendly in-laws when you know your spouse has got your back.